 Elena Pourmal (epourmal@hdfgroup.org)

 Neil Fortner (nfortne2@hdfgroup.org)

 This document introduces Virtual Datasets (VDS) for HDF5 and summarizes the use cases, requirements, and programming model for them.
-The document also outlines VDS implementation and other changes to the HDF5 software.
+The document also outlines VDS implementation and other changes to HDF5 software.